Whistleblower complaint could be headed to Congress

 RELATED: AP: Trump ordered freeze of $400 million to Ukraine before call about Biden

-The unidentified whistleblower lodged a complaint with the inspector general for the intelligence community.
-Acting Director of National Intelligence Joseph Maguire determined it could not be forwarded to Congress.
+But a lawyer for the intelligence agency, Jason Klitenic, softened that perspective in a letter Tuesday to a lawyer for the anonymous whistleblower.
+Klitenic said the agency was consulting with other executive branch agencies on whether the complaint could be presented to Congress, and that he expected to provide "actionable guidance soon."

+The "highest priority is ensuring that the women and men of the Intelligence Community have everything they need to carry out their mission in support of our nation's security," Klitenic wrote.
+"This includes supporting the right of whistleblowers to provide information to Congress.
+I commend your client's willingness to come forth to the (intelligence community inspector general), and the DNI is committed to protecting your client from retaliation for that disclosure."

-Andrew Bakaj, a lawyer for the whistleblower, says he plans to contact Congress about the complaint and has asked the DNI how to do so "in accordance with appropriate security practices."
-A DNI lawyer says it will have "actionable guidance soon."
+That letter came in response to an earlier inquiry from Andrew Bakaj, a lawyer for the whistleblower who said that he intended to contact Congress about the complaint and asked how to do so "in accordance with appropriate security practices."